MTG: Mapless Trajectory Generator with Traversability Coverage for Outdoor Navigation: EXPERIMENTS

-As Figure \ref{fig:pipeline} shows, the encoder encodes perception information to a hidden vector $\c$, which is also the condition value to the decoder.
+As Figure \ref{fig:pipeline} shows, the encoder encodes perception information to a hidden vector $\c$, which is also the condition value of the decoder.
 It contains two sub-models.
-One is the Lidar model that composes multiple 3D convolutions layers to process the stacked Lidar data.
+One is the Lidar model which composes multiple 3D convolution layers to process the stacked Lidar data.
 In this work, we use PointCNN~\cite{hua2018pointwise} to process the Lidar data with a 0.08m voxelization radius.
 The other model is a velocity model, including three consecutive fully connected layers, to process the velocity data.
 Then these two encoded perception data are concatenated and processed by several fully connected layers to generate the hidden vector $\c$.
-The $A_i=l_a(\c)$ and $b_i=l_b(\c)$ are generated by linear procession of $\c$, and $l_a$ and $l_b$ are fully connected layers.
+The $A_i(\c)$ and $b_i(\c)$ are Linear layers with the input, $\c$.
 The $g(\cz)$, is processed by an attention model where the inputs are the processed Gaussian distribution vectors and the outputs are $\c_s$.
 Concatenated with the encoded condition $\c$, we have $\c_i = \set{\c_s, \c}$ as the input of the condition to the decoder.
-The decoder is composed of a sequence of GRU cells, and outputs a sequence of $\set{\Delta x_n, \Delta y_n}$, which are accumulated to waypoints $p_n = (x_n, y_n)$ with the initial position of $\set{0, 0}$.
+The decoder is composed of a sequence of GRU cells and outputs a sequence of $\set{\Delta x_n, \Delta y_n}$, which are accumulated to waypoints $p_n = (x_n, y_n)$ with the initial position of $\set{0, 0}$.
 The details of the architecture can be found in Appendix~\cite{appendix} \ref{sec:architecture_details}.
 In each generated trajectory, there are 16 waypoints, based on the furthest distance of 15m.
 The training is processed by an NVIDIA RTX A5000 GPU and an Intel Xeon(R) W-2255 CPU, and we use this machine for evaluation.
 The qualitative evaluation results between the ground truth A* and generated trajectories are in Appendix~\cite{appendix} \ref{sec:a_start_generated}.